Graphic: B360 arrival rfds Brisbane

 The Beechcraft King Air 360 is designed and manufactured by Textron Aviation.

-The B360 will now go into a 29 week, state-of-the-art back-of-cabin fit out ensuring it’s equipped to provide Queenslanders across regional, rural and remote areas with the finest healthcare available.
+The B360 will now commence a 29-week, state-of-the-art back-of-cabin fit out ensuring it’s equipped to provide Queenslanders across regional, rural and remote areas with the finest healthcare available.

 This aircraft wouldn’t be possible without the support of our donors, fundraises, partners and those special people who have decided to leave a gift in their will.